Skip to main content

 Nonprofits are expected to meet a minimum transparency floor meaningful for donors, while allowing selective disclosure patterns as needed for beneficiary safety.

 Some organizations may eventually require specialized execution environments for extreme scale or specialized privacy.
-If introduced, recognized sub chains would anchor summarized commitments to the Hub under explicit standards.
+These can be implemented as application-level execution zones or off-chain workflows that anchor evidence back to the Hub under explicit standards.

-v1 does not require any sub chains for entities to operate.
+v1 does not require any private execution zones for entities to operate.

 5. Operations, accounting events, and views